List of Maid Sama! characters: Ayuzawa House

 Misaki's younger sister.
 She is very apathetic and shows little to no emotion, though is actually rather perceptive and known for her deadpan humour.
 She does not work at any part time jobs and appears to be in middle school.
 Suzuna has a friendly relationship with Shintani, whom she recalls from when he and Misaki were childhood friends.
 In the anime, she often enters magazine contests and always seems to win food prizes.
-Her first appearance occurs in chapter 35 in the manga, while she is a frequent recurring character in the anime.
-From chapter 65 onwards, Suzuna attends Seika High as a freshman student.
+Suzuna later attends Seika High as a freshman student.
 While she is instantly popular with the male population, most of the boys are wary of her being Misaki's sister and they fear that her easy-going personality is a ruse.
-It is also shown in later chapters (particularly during her first few days at Seika High) that Suzuna has a deepening affection towards Hinata.
-During the events of the final chapter, she marries Shintani Hinata.
+It is also shown (particularly during her first few days at Seika High) that Suzuna has a deepening affection towards Hinata.
+She eventually marries Shintani Hinata.